Skip links

 6. Integration with Existing Systems

-• Compatibility Issues: New EHEDG or 3A-compliant equipment must be integrated with existing systems, which may not meet these standards, posing compatibility challenges.
+• Compatibility Issues: New EHEDG or Sanitary standard compliant equipment must be integrated with existing systems, which may not meet these standards, posing compatibility challenges.

 • Retrofitting Equipment: Upgrading or retrofitting existing equipment to meet compliance can be technically challenging and costly, especially if the equipment was not initially designed with these standards in mind.